Fishing Oregon’s McKenzie River (2023 Update)

 The McKenzie River near Springfield easily is among the most popular fishing streams in the Willamette Valley.

-The McKenzie has abundant wild and hatchery trout, runs of both spring Chinook and summer steelhead, and at least some angling opportunities all year.
+The McKenzie has abundant wild and hatchery trout, runs of both spring Chinook and summer steelhead, with at least some angling opportunities all year.

 This river is on our top choice for Western Oregon in our run-down of Best Fly Fishing Rivers in Oregon, and there are a number of local guides who specialize in fly fishing here.